-Put these tips to good use when SBS VICELAND gets extremely silly on Saturday 5 October and devotes a day of programming to Monty Python antics, to mark the 50th anniversary of the first broadcast of Monty Python's Flying Circus.
+Put these tips to good use when SBS gets extremely silly on Saturday 11 January and celebrates Monty Python in a silly double bill.

 Among fellow enthusiasts, quoting beloved movie and TV lines is a great way to bond and make new friends by acknowledging shared interests.
 Unfortunately, it is also a great way to infuriate people who do not enjoy the source material or have no idea what you are talking about.
 For example, repeatedly saying “Ni!” makes total sense to a Python fan, but to those unfamiliar with Monty Python and the Holy Grail, it definitely seems like an odd thing to say and is likely to create apprehension during a conversation, date or job interview.